Tailgating Trade Secrets by Carrie Morey • Featured in Hot Little Suppers Cookbook

 #3: Avoid Soggy Sammies!
 Assemble On-Site

 For biscuit sandwiches and sliders, pack every part separately and wait to assemble them when you arrive at your tailgating spot, so the bread doesn’t get soggy.
 For Fried Chicken Sammies, pack the chicken in a paper bag to keep it crispy.
 If you’re more worried about keeping it moist and warm, pack it in foil.
-Pack the buns, Sriracha mayo, pickles, and slaw in separate containers to assemble the sammies on-site.
+Pack the buns, Sriracha mayo, pickles, and coleslaw in separate containers to assemble these easy tailgate finger foods on-site.

 #4: Fried Chicken Fun Fact

-Here’s another one of my favorite ways to serve fried chicken on the go: I line a brown paper grocery bag with parchment paper, add the chicken, and roll the bag shut.
+Looking for the best tailgating food ideas that don't require a bulky grill?
+Here’s another one of my favorite ways to serve fried chicken on the go: line a brown paper grocery bag with parchment paper, add the chicken, and roll the bag shut.
 Then when I’m ready to serve, I tear open the paper bag and serve with a bottle of hot sauce on the spread-out paper for a rustic presentation.

 #5: Use Travel-Well Treats

-Fried Chicken Sandwiches are always a crowd pleaser, but I like to offer a variety of sandwich styles, like Seared Salmon or Smoked Salmon Biscuits, Country Ham Biscuits, and PB&J. Often times when I've been snacking on chips and dip all day, I need to replenish with some nutrients!
-That's when I reach for a crudite, dill dip, and our savory biscuit crackers.
+Whether it's a noon or night game, serve my favorite breakfast, lunch & dinner treats before entering the stadium.
+Fried Chicken Sandwiches are always a crowd-pleaser, but I like to offer a variety of sandwich styles, like Seared Salmon or Smoked Salmon Biscuits, Country Ham Biscuits, and PB&J. Often times when I've been snacking on chips and dip all day, I need to replenish with some nutrients!
+That's when I reach for a crudite, dill dip, and our sea salt biscuit crackers.
 For noon games, I love to bring a crock pot of Carolina Grits and Naughty Eggs – my take on a deviled egg with a twist!
-Of course, you should always have our Callie's Hot Little Biscuit fiery pimento cheese on hand for an extra hot and ready accoutrement!
+Of course, you should always have our Callie's Hot Little Biscuit fiery pimento cheese on hand for an extra hot and ready accouterment!

 Shop this post